magnesj/ResInsight/docs/Faults.md

 You are then prompted to select a destination folder.
 Each Fault is exported to a file named `Faults_<fault name>_<case name>.grdecl` and stored in the selected folder.

-The `fault name` of **Undefined Grid Faults** is simplified to "UNDEF", while **Undefinded Grid Faults With Inactive** is simplified to "UNDEF_IA".
+The `fault name` of **Undefined Grid Faults** is simplified to "UNDEF", while **Undefined Grid Faults With Inactive** is simplified to "UNDEF_IA".
 All other faults keep their original name.